 Charles Handy, The Age of Unreason

 Handy’s point, illustrated through the example of microwaves, is that technological innovations often have repercussions well beyond the original and intended purpose.
 As each innovation is launched, it inevitably interacts with a range of social, economic and cultural forces, leading to often surprising results.
 MOOCs are no different.
-Although the primary intention of MOOCs was not to create a radically more transparent form of higher education, this aspect of MOOCs may ultimately prove to be the innovation’s greatest impact.
+Although the primary intention of MOOCs was not to create a radically more transparent form of higher education, this may ultimately prove to be the innovation’s greatest impact.

 Instructional resources and activities have historically been kept behind closed doors; only students registered in courses had access.
 But, of course, MOOCs make instructional courses and their contents available to people outside of the institution, not just registered students – this is the format’s fundamental value.
 As a result, universities and individual faculty find one of their core activities on display in ways we’ve not seen previously.